stevenvorona/HQ-Bot/README.md

-#HOW TO INITIALIZE:
+# HOW TO RUN:
-#1.
-Get credentials (API Key for Cloud Vision OCR, service account key json file)
+1. Get credentials (API Key for Cloud Vision OCR, service account key json file)
-#2.
-Create an automator script like so:
+2. Create an automator script like so:

 ITEM 1: Run shell script
 cd /PATH/TO/DIRECTORY